“What tools do I need to perform basic vision rehab interventions in my clinic?”

 The optometrist diagnosis is as important as the diagnosis a therapist would get before starting rehab on a shoulder.
 While we can perform basic testing on a shoulder, some results would indicate further assessment by the orthopedist.
-Same rules would apply concerning eye movements except that even poor tracking could be caused by a lack of visual acuity requiring glasses .
-Always insist that a child have a current eye exam before working on eye movement or even skills like visual motor integration or visual perception.
-Performance of these tasks requires best corrected visual acuity.
+The same rules would apply concerning eye movements except that even poor tracking could be caused by a lack of visual acuity requiring glasses.
+Always insist that a child has a current eye exam before working on eye movement or even skills like visual-motor integration or visual perception.
+The performance of these tasks requires best-corrected visual acuity.

 What about Equipment?

 The Worth 4 dot would be a wise first investment.
-With models starting at about $20, it it also very cost effective and gives great first clues to a eye movement problem.
+With models starting at about $20, it is very cost effective and gives great first clues to an eye movement problem.

 Marsden Balls offer an easy to use moving target that requires good fixation to read letters.
 The handy therapist could probably make one on their own.

 The Hart Chart is a simple way to strengthen accommodation.
 Do it on a balance board and add in the challenge of balance.

 The Developmental Eye Movement Test is quick to give an assessment that gives good data to reading ability and accuracy.

 Prism and Lenses